Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 Other

-- Dillinger is an online markdown editor.
+- Dillinger was used to edit the markdown required for the README file.
 ______

 ## **Testing** <a name="testing"></a>

-The philosophy I have used throughout this build is to build, review and test each part of the website as I progressed, relying heavily on Google Dev tools throughout for first pass testing.
+The philosophy I have used throughout this build is to code, review and test each part of the website as I progressed, relying heavily on Google Dev tools throughout, for first pass testing.

 - Repeatedly tested the 'navbar' links throughout development to ensure correct navigation.
 - I used DevTools extensively during development, changing devices, to ensure the desired responsive behaviour was achieved.